Aerospace coatings: Protection and decoration in extreme conditions

 It might be a surprise just how many surfaces in aircraft use coatings for protection or decoration (or both).
 Coatings for interior and exterior are exposed to different stresses and have different requirements in terms of finish and performance.
 Though solvent-based coatings are still the most common choice, air pollution regulations mean that water-based coatings are on the rise.
 Below we outline the different needs of interior and exterior coatings.

-Interior aerospace coatings – cabins
+Interior aerospace coatings – cabin coatings and topcoats

 Internal structural aerospace coatings